Wine Institute

 • The initial license fee is $300, with subsequent renewals costing $150 annually.

 • Direct shippers are required to register with the MA Department of Revenue to pay excise tax.
-MA does not impose sales tax on wine sales for off-premise consumption.
+MA does not impose sales tax on wine sales for off-premises consumption.

 • Registration with the Department of Revenue and the filing of tax returns can be completed online using MassTaxConnect.